 Personal & Academic History

 I was originally from China, but largely grew up in Southern California where I've mostly resided in the present millenium.
-As an undergraduate, I attended UC Santa Barbara where I studied physics within the College of Creative Studies (2013–2017), and have also worked at the U.S. Naval Research Laboratory.
-I'm presently pursuing a Ph.D. in planetary science at Caltech.
+I attended UC Santa Barbara as an undergraduate student in physics (2013–2017), and also spent a couple summers at the U.S. Naval Research Laboratory over this period.
+I'm presently pursuing a Ph.D. in planetary science at Caltech (2017–).